How to become infection control coordinator in your dental office

 Dental assisting opens many avenues for new responsibilities and career growth.
 Some dental assistants go on to become dental office managers.
 Others step into leadership roles within the dental assisting team.
 That can include taking on the position of infection control coordinator.

-Many dental assistants are responsible for implementing infection control protocols that keep patients and co-workers safe in the office.
+Most dental assistants are responsible for implementing infection control protocols that keep patients and co-workers safe in the office.
 But an infection control coordinator — sometimes called an infection control specialist — takes on additional accountability and a leadership position in their practice.

 Among other tasks, an infection control coordinator:

-- Logs safety-related records
+• Logs safety records

 What education and credentials are ideal for an infection control coordinator?

 Your team will look to you for training and advice on infection control measures.
-This means you not only need to know the standards set by the Centers for Disease Control and Prevention (CDC) and Occupational Safety and Health Administration (OSHA) — but you also should understand how to implement them as effectively as possible in your dental office.
+This means you not only need to know the standards set by the Centers for Disease Control and Prevention (CDC) and Occupational Safety and Health Administration (OSHA) — but you also should understand how to implement them effectively in your dental office.

 The CDC sets infection control guidelines for dental offices, as outlined in the Summary of Infection Prevention Practices in Dental Settings.
 The summary covers a variety of infection control practices you must learn, including hand hygiene, personal protective equipment (PPE) use, instrument sterilization and disinfection, and water quality.